If you are someone who is traveling outside of India for the first time, be ready to face some culture shocks.

 This came as a cultural shock to me when I came to Germany for the first time.

-I still remember the incidence when I planned to get my hair cut done on a Sunday.
+I still remember the incident when I planned to get my hair cut done on a Sunday.

 It took me at least a week or two to get used to the fact that Sundays are not meant to do shopping.
 Rather, you can spend your Sunday wandering outside, hiking, spending time with friends, or simply rest the whole day watching Netflix.